seattleflu/seattle-geojson/readme.md

 3. Neighborhoods
 4. Census Tracts

-These maps are based on the 2016 census tract data and the PUMA geocoding matching done by Mike Famulare and [found here] (https://github.com/seattleflu/simulated-data).
+These maps are based on the 2016 census tract data and the PUMA geocoding matching done by Mike Famulare and [found here](https://github.com/seattleflu/simulated-data).
 Thanks Mike!